yankostadinov/core/docs/core/01_what-is-glue42-core/03_core-concepts/02_glue42-client/client.md

 ## Overview

 We call a "Glue42 Client" every application which initializes the `@glue42/web` library and thus connects to the [**Glue42 Core Environment**](../environment/index.html).
-On a single domain there could one or more Glue42 Clients connected to the same [**Glue42 Core Environment**](../environment/index.html), which gives them full access to the interop, window and contexts functionality offered by the platform.
+On a single domain there could be one or more Glue42 Clients connected to the same [**Glue42 Core Environment**](../environment/index.html), which gives them full access to the interop, window and contexts functionality offered by the platform.

 A Glue42 Client can be any JS application written using Vanilla JS, React, Angular or any other framework.

 ## Initializing a Glue42 Client

-To "initialize" client, means to connect to the [**Glue42 Core Environment**](../environment/index.html) using the `@glue42/web` library.
+To "initialize" a client, means to connect to the [**Glue42 Core Environment**](../environment/index.html) using the `@glue42/web` library.
 We have prepared a more detailed guides on how do that using:
 - [**Vanilla JS**](../../../getting-started/setting-application/vanilla-js/index.html)
 - [**React**](../../../getting-started/setting-application/react/index.html)